Risk Factors

 (4) Global operations

-The Group is producing and selling in Asia, North America, and Europe.
+The Group is producing and selling in Asia, North America, Europe, and other countries.
 Operations overseas involve such special risks as unexpected changes in laws and regulations, deterioration in political/economic situations, and social disorder due to war and terrorism.
 There is a risk that the prolonged unstable political situations in Ukraine and the Middle East could lead to further increases in raw fuel prices and logistics costs, as well as supply chain disruptions due to changes in the situation of international economic security.
 Such risks can become real and affect our overseas operations, resulting in an adverse impact on the Group’s performance and financial position.

 (5) Mergers, acquisitions, capital tie-ups, business reorganization and restructuring